 Reviews of Elainie’s debut solo electroacoustic compact disc Entre Espaces (Empreintes DIGITALes) praise her work for being “… elegantly assembled, and immersive enough to stand the test of deep listening” and as “…a journey not to be missed.”
 Her fixed and instrumental works also appear on Centaur, MSR Classics, StudioPANaroma, La Muse en Circuit, New Adventures in Sound Art, SEAMUS, Irritable Hedgehog and Leonardo Music Journal.

-Elainie serves a Director of Composition Activities for the SPLICE institute (www.splice.institute) and is Interim Associate Dean, Professor of Composition, and Coordinator of Music Technology at Bowling Green State University in Ohio.
+Elainie serves a Director of Composition Activities for the SPLICE institute (splice music.org) and is Professor of Composition, and Coordinator of Music Technology at Bowling Green State University in Ohio.